thejohny15/ai-website/ADVANCED_ANALYTICS_DOCS.md

 ## 1. Historical Backtest

 ### **Purpose**
-Simulates how the portfolio would have performed over the past 5 years using actual market data.
+Simulates how the portfolio would have performed over the past 5 years using actual market data, using whichever optimizer you selected (ERC volatility-parity or ES tail-risk parity).

 ### **How It Works**